 The Dramatic One

-The original: Coated in a deep navy hue, this space by Shea McGee definitely packs a punch.
+The original: Coated in a deep navy hue, this space by Studio McGee definitely packs a punch.
 We love that it’s painted the same shade as the background shiplap, for a cool monochrome effect.

 The dupe: The same can be said for this charcoal version; if you’re not afraid to go bold with your nursery, pit it against a similarly dark wall.
 Matte black is the new white, after all.